Octreotide long-acting brand change: Octreotide Depot Teva is the new brand

 Health care professionals

 You play an important role in supporting patients through changes to medicines.
 We’d like to support you as you help your patients with the brand change for octreotide long-acting.
+The supplier has provided this guide for people using Octreotide Depot Teva.

 Who to contact